U53RW4R3/SCPA/Notebook/05 - Command and Control/Sliver/Core Commands/04 - Generate Beacons.md

 ### 4.2.2 - Usage

-* Syntax

-This beacon will be on interactive (session) mode
+This beacon will be on interactive (session) mode.
+Here are the following syntax usage.

 ```
 sliver > generate -m <IP>:<PORT> -a <architecture> -o <platform> -f <format> -s /path/to/directory